-Matthew Shepard was born in Wyoming on December 1, 1976, to Judy and Dennis Shepard.
-In 1998, two men, Aaron McKinney and Russell Henderson, abducted Shepard and drove him to a remote area where he was tied to a split-rail fence, beaten severely, and left to die in the cold of the night.
-Shepard died just a few days later on October 12, 1998 at the age of 21.
+In 1998, two men, Aaron McKinney and Russell Henderson, abducted Matthew Shepard and drove him to a remote area where he was tied to a split-rail fence, beaten severely and left to die in the cold of the night.
+Shepard died just a few days later on October 12, 1998, at the age of 21.
 His brutal and gruesome death has become one of the most notorious anti-gay hate crimes in American history and eventually led to the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act (2009).

 McKinney later stated he assumed Shepard was dead when they left.
 Shepard was discovered 18 hours later by a bicyclist, Aaron Kreifels, who at first thought he was a scarecrow.
 Still alive but in a coma, Shepard was rushed to Poudre Valley Hospital in Fort Collins, Colorado.
 For four days, Shepard lay comatose in a hospital bed just down the hall from McKinney (who was there as the result of a hairline fracture of the skull that he received in a brawl he had instigated just a few hours after attacking Shepard).

 In addition to numerous bruises, welts and lacerations, Shepard’s brain stem was severely damaged and he also was suffering from hypothermia.
 He was pronounced dead at 12:53 A.M. on October 12, 1998.
 Shortly after, police found the bloody gun as well as Shepard's shoes and wallet in McKinney’s truck.
 McKinney and Henderson were arrested and were convicted of felony murder and kidnapping.
 Both received two consecutive life terms.